Hidden salt and high blood pressure

 How to avoid hidden salt – and high blood pressure

 First, shop for food wisely and don’t buy heavily processed foods that contain a lot of sodium, or other unhealthy ingredients (foods high in added sugar also raise your blood pressure).
 Most importantly, go back to basics and prepare more meals yourself from simple unprocessed food.
 For example, you could easily learn to bake bread and control the amount salt, if any, you care to put in.
 Or have a tasty bowl of oats for breakfast instead of a ready-made breakfast cereal.

 If you do this you can get out the old salt shaker and start using it again.
-After all it’s good to have some salt in your diet. if you lived solely on a diet of raw food prepared by yourself you could suffer salt deprivation.
+After all it’s good to have some salt in your diet.
+If you lived solely on a diet of fresh food prepared yourself, without adding any salt, you could actually suffer salt deprivation.

 Personally I like salt, good salt that is, genuine harvested sea salt from the shores of Brittany – Sel de Guerande.
 Unlike the bleached chemical sodium available in stores, genuine sea salt is a light grayish color, full of all the trace elements and nutrients from the sea.
-It cost more, (around $14 for a 1,000 grams), but a kilogram should last me for many years.
+It cost more (around $14 for a 1,000 grams) but a kilogram should last for many years.